 What happens if you take expired medication?

-As long as the medication you are taking isn’t a drug that can become contaminated after it expires, the consequences aren’t dire.
+If you take expired medication, you should be fine as long as it isn’t a drug that becomes toxic after expiration.
 However, the more time that has passed since the expiration date, the less effective the drug may be.
 This may make you feel as though you need to take more of the medication, but it’s critical to avoid this temptation.
 If the medication isn’t working, dispose of it and replace it with a new medication.

 If the expiration date on your medication is long past (3 years or more) or you can see physical signs of decay, it’s time to get rid of it.
 But there are better ways to dispose of expired or unused medications than simply throwing them in the trash.

 Drugs do lose their potency over time.
-But you can elongate the life of your medication to prevent waste and save yourself a trip to the pharmacy.
+But you can extend the shelf life of your medication to prevent waste and save yourself a trip to the pharmacy.
 If you want your medication to last longer, it’s important to store it properly.
-How?
 Here are a few tips:

 - Keep your medication in a cool place, ideally between 59 and 79 degrees Fahrenheit.